nimisaya/workshop-planner/README.md

 - Time must be entered in seconds when creating a task
 - Workshop duration (total_time) must be calculated manually and entered in the database

-...and it definitely needs to be refactored...especially the CSS
+...and it definitely needs to be refactored...